allthroughthenight/allthroughthenight.github.io/_posts/2023-01-01-what-i-learned-this-year.md

 title: "What I Learned This Year - 2022"
 ---

+me and the partner with audible, how i read with speechify for a textbook, book club goal for 2023

 # Introduction

 Looking back at my media consumption over the past few years I saw a few issues: